puru02/django-anymail/docs/esps/brevo.rst

 sure you are in the "Transactional" section of their site; Brevo has a separate set of "Campaign" webhooks, which don't apply to messages sent through Anymail.)

-If you are interested in tracking opens, note that Brevo has both "First opening" and an "Known open" event types.
-The latter seems to be generated only for the second and subsequent opens.
-Anymail normalizes both types to "opened."
-To track unique opens enable only "First opening," or to track all message opens enable both.
-(Brevo used to deliver both events for the first open, so be sure to check their current behavior if duplicate first open events might cause problems for you.
-You might be able to use the event timestamp to de-dupe.)
+If you are interested in tracking opens, note that Brevo has four different open event types:

+* "First opening": the first time a message is opened by a particular recipient.
+  (Brevo event type "opened")
+* "Known open": the second and subsequent opens.
+(Brevo event type "unique_opened")
+* "Loaded by proxy": a message's tracking pixel is loaded by a proxy service intended to protect users' IP addresses.
+See Brevo's article on `Apple's Mail Privacy Protection`_ for more details.
+As of July, 2024, Brevo seems to deliver this event only for the second and subsequent loads by the proxy service.
+(Brevo event type "proxy_open")
+* "First open but loaded by proxy": the first time a message's tracking pixel is loaded by a proxy service for a particular recipient.
+As of July, 2024, this event has not yet been exposed in Brevo's webhook control panel, and you must contact Brevo support to enable it.
+(Brevo event type "unique_proxy_opened")

+Anymail normalizes all of these to "opened."
+If you need to distinguish the specific Brevo event types, examine the raw :attr:`~anymail.signals.AnymailTrackingEvent.esp_event`, e.g.:
+``if event.esp_event["event"] == "unique_opened": …``.

-Brevo will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: queued, rejected, bounced, deferred, delivered, opened (see note above), clicked, complained, unsubscribed, subscribed (though this should never occur for transactional email).
+Brevo will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: queued, rejected, bounced, deferred, delivered, opened (see note above), clicked, complained, failed, unsubscribed, subscribed (though subscribed should never occur for transactional email).

 For events that occur in rapid succession, Brevo frequently delivers them out of order.
 For example, it's not uncommon to receive a "delivered" event before the corresponding "queued."
+Also, note that "queued" may be received even if Brevo will not actually send the message.
+(E.g., if a recipient is on your blocked list due to a previous bounce, you may receive "queued" followed by "rejected.")

 The event's :attr:`~anymail.signals.AnymailTrackingEvent.esp_event` field will be a `dict` of raw webhook data received from Brevo.